James6xie/fm-orchestrator/README.rst

   "FAILED", or "CANCELED".
 - ``state_reason`` - the reason why the component build is in this state.
 This is useful when the build fails.
-- ``state_trace`` - a list of events the component build went through.
-This is useful for debugging.
 - ``task_id`` - the related task ID in the backend buildsystem.